ElementareTeilchen/groupdelegation/Documentation/Administrator/Index.md

 ### Create Organisational Units (OU)

-This step is only necessary if the option "ignoreOrganisationUnit" is **not** set.
+This step is only necessary if **ignoreOrganisationUnit** is disabled.

-OUs are set up on the root page of your TYPO3 instance (uid = 0).
-When creating an OU, you only need to set a title.
+OUs are stored at the root level (PID 0).
+To create one in TYPO3 v14:

+1. Open **Content > Records**
+2. Click the root entry (TYPO3 logo) at the top of the page tree
+3. Create a new **Organisation Unit** record — only a title is required

 ![Create OU](../Images/create_ou.png)